 In the morning, we set out by boat through narrow channels to Palm Island for a walking safari with our guide, Allen.
 In single file, we explored the palm-scattered grasslands, watching the red lechwe lurk through the grasses, backs angled from their oversized, powerful hindquarters.
 We climbed onto termite mounds for better views of grazing elephants and played with the honeycomb-structured skull of a Cape buffalo.
 Allen explained the medicinal uses of milkweed which contains natural coagulants, the opposing qualities of euphorbia, and why elephant droppings are used as a cure-all.
 We continued walking until Allen was radioed by our other group who spotted a male lion in the distance.
 Upon further investigation, we discovered the hippo kill and the rest of the pride engorged in their bounty.
 The excitement of seeing them on foot is indescribable and guaranteed to raise your heart rate.
 We approached with caution and maintained distance from a hilly vantage point to keep an eye on their movements.
 The pride was satiated, and so began their mid-day siesta.

 A beautiful ten-minute bush flight from the Xugana Airstrip dropped us into the heart of the Moremi Game Reserve.
 From the plane, we could see elephants, hippos, and the waterways surrounded by greenbelts that slowly fade into savannah.
 After landing at the airstrip, we passed kudu, impala, zebra, and bushbuck before reaching camp.
 On arrival, we enjoyed a delicious lunch of chicken avocado bake, curried chickpeas, and fresh salad.
-We then continued to Camp Xaxanaxa for a site visit, an impromptu cannonball competition in the camp pool, and a detailed explanation of the hilariously destructive nature of baboons before the camp hired a full-time baboon lookout.
+We then continued to Camp Xaxanaxa for a quick visit, an impromptu cannonball competition in the pool, and a detailed explanation of the hilariously destructive nature of baboons before the camp hired a full-time baboon lookout.
 Back at Camp Moremi, vervet monkeys curiously pressed themselves against the windows of my room, peering in as I freshened up for the evening game drive.
 We explored the area with the hopes of finding leopard.
 While the evening drive was quiet, we succeeded in finding a skittish leopard and a couple more lions in the morning.

 Late in the evening, we left them to make our way back to camp.
 In the distance, we could see a bonfire in the grassy riverbank; nearby, a cocktail bar with chairs encircled by the game vehicles.
-We chatted around the campfire watching the beginning of the flight of the termites—a one-day event brought on by the first rains as the females leave their colony to find a mate and create a new one.
+We chatted around the campfire watching the beginning of the flight of the termites—an event triggered by rains as the females leave their colony to find a mate and create a new one.
 The termites are harvested and eaten year-round by the locals, many of whom enthusiastically claim it as their favorite food.
 The flight of the termites is a day of celebration in Botswana, and so I consider it a blessing to the end of our trip.
 From the fire, we could see the termites building in the coals, attracted by the light.
 Wings had dropped to the ground as they succeeded in their mission.

 From the campfire, we continued towards dinner.
 The camp surprised us with a beautiful bush dinner decorated with soft lit lanterns and beautiful table setting.
 In the distance, in rows of two, the staff entered clapping and marching rhythmically as they approached our dinner table.
 We were encircled by the singers, every single staff member from Leroo la Tau was accounted for.
 Some wore their chef hats with white robes while others in casual shirts and jeans.
 It didn’t feel like a performance, but rather a celebration.
 They gathered us from our chairs, and while we didn’t know the words we learned the dance moves as we circled the dinner table.
 At the end of the song, we were seated for dinner.
 It was a beautiful night filled with new friends, delicious food, and clear starry skies.